Perla de Leon: Personal life

-A New Yorker with Puerto Rican roots, de Leon grew up in the black and Latino neighborhoods of the South Bronx.
+A New Yorker with Puerto Rican roots, de Leon grew up in the multi-cultural neighborhood of Hamilton Heights in Harlem.
 During the second half of the 20th century, white flight, economic changes, and the construction of the Cross Bronx Expressway led to racial tensions and rising rates of crime, decreasing property values and further disadvantaging the poor working classes of the South Bronx.
 De Leon was convinced that the mainstream media was not accurately portraying what was happening to the South Bronx and its people during her upbringing, and this led her to capture the daily lives of the children and families who still remained in the decaying neighborhoods using photographs.

 De Leon also considers herself an activist, and in 2018 she joined forces with LuminAid and University of Puerto Rico students to distribute solar lights to remote areas of the island following Hurricane Maria in 2017.